2024-databases-bereacollege/client-project-the-infinite-loopers/README.md

 ## About The Project

 This database management system was developed by a group of student developers as part of the Database Systems class at Berea College for the Kentuckians for the Commonwealth organization.
-While a signifant work has been done with the application there is still room for improvement and this file will serve as a guidance for anyone who wants to takes it on.
+While significant work has been done with the application, there is still room for improvement, and this file will serve as a guide for anyone who wants to take it on.

 ### Built With